onlyquake/xonotic-wiki/Translation-guidelines.md

 *  Always match newlines and white space with translation strings: if a string has 4 spaces in the beginning of it in English, do the same thing for the translation.
 If a string has 2 newlines at the end of it, or one in the middle and another at the end, repeat the same thing in the translated string.

+*  Be careful not to mess with variables in the strings and with other placeholders.
+[Variables and placeholders](List of translation placeholders) are codes that will be replaced with something else in the final text.

 *  Always match variables in the strings properly, as explained here: http://docs.translatehouse.org/projects/localization-guide/en/latest/guide/translation/variables.html

 *  Keep color codes the same, like `^BG` or `^TC` or `^F4` or `^2`, these are special color codes and are handled by the HUD/text rendering code.
 See the [List of color codes](List of color codes).

+*  Some strings have prefixes which help you know the context of the string...
+For example, say there is a list box in the menu which controls effects settings, we can add a prefix into the translatable string for each item in the list like this: `PREFIX^translatable text`.
+In the case of effects, we can do: `EFFECTS^Low`, `EFFECTS^Medium`, and `EFFECTS^High`, and you can then know the context of the Low/Medium/High translation easily.
+When forming the final translated string, REMOVE THE PREFIX AND THE ^ SYMBOL.
+However, be careful not to confuse these with color codes or intentional placements of ^.
+If in doubt, read the code, context sensitive lines of code which use this prefix idea will have a ZCTX() or CTX() wrapper around the whole string, giving you a good clarification as to how to proceed.
+You can also refer to the [List of prefixes](List of translation prefixes).

 *  Normally do not translate proper nouns, like most weapon names (excluding Machinegun, Shotgun, etc), or game mode names, unless they make sense in your language to be translated.
 Mutators CAN be translated, but not mutators which have proper names, like "MinstaGib", or "NIX" which is an acronym.